Visualizing Historical Hurricanes in Contiguous United States (1851 – 2021) by Atlas Guo

 DESCRIPTION:

-This map product is a combination of three geovisualizations about historical hurricanes in contiguous U.S. from different perspectives: the Panoramic “Hexagon” Map (bottom), the “Concentric Ring” Map (top-left), and the “Historic Hurricane Tracks” Map (top-right).
+This map product is a combination of three geovisualizations about historical hurricanes in the contiguous U.S. from different perspectives: the Panoramic “Hexagon” Map (bottom), the “Concentric Ring” Map (top-left), and the “Historic Hurricane Tracks” Map (top-right).

 ARTIST’S STATEMENT: